Join us at the 2024 Outrider Nuclear Reporting Summit

 How to Find Nuclear Information in Unexpected Public Records

 Sometimes, the best investigative reporting doesn’t come from federal FOIA requests but from SEC filings and local record research.
-In this coffee conversation, Taylor Barnes will talk about strategies and hidden gems that have been valuable to her work and that will help other reporters navigate their investigations into complicated issues.
+In this workshop, Taylor Barnes will discuss strategies and hidden gems that have been valuable to her work and that will help other reporters navigate their investigations into complicated issues.

 Taylor Barnes